ux4dev/ux4TerminalLogger/README.md

 # ux4TerminalLogger
-SImple console logger which uses terminal control codes for colours
+Simple console logger which uses terminal control codes for colours

+## Versions

+### v1.0.8
+Added streamToFile to allow outputting a log to a file